 The Rehab Valuator has some great features for wholesalers as well.
-There is a very simply program to determine what price a wholesaler would have to buy a house at to sell it to an investor who would flip the house.
+There is a very simple program to determine what price a wholesaler would have to buy a house to sell it to an investor who would flip the house.
 The program is based on the 70 percent rule, which I explain in detail here.
-Enter the ARV, the repairs and the profit he wholesale takes and you get the price you can pay for the property.
+Enter the ARV, the repairs and the profit the wholesaler takes, and you get the price you can pay for the property.
 The only issue I saw with this calculator was you can enter carrying costs and closing costs, which decrease the offer price even more.
-In my experience the 70 percent rule works without having to enter holding or carrying costs as additional expenses.
+In my experience, the 70 percent rule works without having to enter holding or carrying costs as additional expenses.
 You can also adjust the 70 percent value to be 65 percent, 75 percent or whatever value you want.

-Another great part of the program is it generates detailed, professional reports that you can give to your investor.
-You plug in the numbers for the repairs and other costs and the Valuator generates the report that will make you look like a professional.
+Another great part of the program is it generates detailed, professional reports that you can give to investors who may want to buy the wholesale deal.
+You plug in the numbers for the repairs and other costs and the Valuator generates the report that will make you look like it was created by a professional.
 The more information you can give to the investor, the more comfortable they will feel buying a house from you.

-How can the Rehab Valuator help with rental properties?
+How can Rehab Valuator help with rental properties?

 - Cash Flow and Cash on Cash: The rental property program will take all the figures you plug into it and give you cash flow, cash on cash returns, cap rate and even DCR.
 The DCR is the debt coverage ratio and is a tool many lenders use to evaluate how good of an investment your rental is.
 The program has more forms where you would input the monthly expenses including vacancies and maintenance to come up with the cash flow.